Today we are going to look at how to update a Docker container using Portainer.

 5. The container will now exist with the newest released version!

-Thanks for reading the tutorial.
+Thanks for checking out the tutorial on how to update a Docker Container using Portainer.
 If you have any questions, feel free to leave them in the comments!